Andrew-Baz/Oct-2-In-Class-Assesment/README.md

 This is my second commit, performed using the browser version of git.

 This is my third commit, performed using branch1 on git bash.

+Attempted commit on branch I forgot to do